 Protein, Fats + Fiber

 Eating a well-balanced diet of clean protein, (good) fats, fiber, vegetables and fruits is something we all should already be doing.
 But during my (peri)menopause transition I have found it helpful to focus specifically on protein, fats and fiber–to balance my adrenals and blood sugar, and help with muscle mass.
 While many Americans actually get too much protein in their diets, some women are not getting enough as we head into menopause.
-In my Creating Your (Peri)menopause Plan e-Guide I give you specifics on how much to increase your protein and what are the best sources, as well as examples of good fats and high fiber foods.
+In The Ultimate (Peri)menopause Guide I give you specifics on how much to increase your protein and what are the best sources, as well as examples of good fats and high fiber foods.

 Watch the sugar, alcohol and processed foods